uboslinux/ubos-docs/sphinx/releases/beta2/release-notes/index.rst

   apps, and more test plans including tests for the correct generation of things such as ``robots.txt``.

-* Apps can now contribute fragments to a site-wide ``robots.txt`` file.
-This allows each app at a site to exclude those URLs from search engine indexing that are within their domain.
+* Apps can now contribute fragments to a :term:`Site`-wide ``robots.txt`` file.
+This allows each app at a :term:`Site` to exclude those URLs from search engine indexing that are within their domain.

 * Wildcard sites -- sites that respond to any incoming virtual host name -- have been